frappe/mcp/README.md

 #### `mcp.add_tool` method

-The `mcp.add_tool` method allows for manuall defining a tool, serving as an alternative to the `@mcp.tool` decorator.
+The `mcp.add_tool` method allows manually defining a tool, serving as an alternative to the `@mcp.tool` decorator.

-It takes a `Tool` object as as arg.
+It takes a `Tool` object as an arg.

 **Example:**